wamp-proto/wamp-proto/spec/README.md

     [HEARTBEAT, IncomingSeq|integer, OutgoingSeq|integer, Discard|string]

  * `HEARTBEAT.OutgoingSeq` MUST start with `1` and be incremented by `1` for each `HEARTBEAT` a peer sends.
- * `HEARTBEAT.IncomingSeq` MUST BE the sequence number from the last received heartbeat for which all previously received WAMP messages have been processed or `0` when no `HEARTBEAT` has still been received
+ * `HEARTBEAT.IncomingSeq` MUST BE the sequence number from the last received heartbeat for which all previously received WAMP messages have been processed or `0` when no `HEARTBEAT` has yet been received
  *  `HEARTBEAT.Discard` is an arbitrary string discarded by the peer.

-> The `HEARTBEAT.Discard` can be used to exhibit some traffic volume e.g. to keep mobile radio channels in a low-latency, high-power state.
+> The `HEARTBEAT.Discard` can be used to add some traffic volume to the HEARTBEAT message e.g. to keep mobile radio channels in a low-latency, high-power state.
 The string SHOULD be a random string (otherwise compressing transports might compress away the traffic volume).
 >

 *Example*